-- (a) the name and address of the shipper and of the consignee must be provided on each package; - (b) the name and telephone number of a person responsible must be provided on the air waybill or on the package; - (c) the classification must be in accordance to 3.6.2; - (d) the incident reporting requirements in 9.6.1 must be met; and - (e) the inspection for damage or leakage requirements in 9.4.1 and 9.4.2.
+- (a) the name and address of the shipper and of the consignee must be provided on each package; - (b) the name and telephone number of a person responsible must be provided on the air waybill or on the package; - (c) the classification must be in accordance to 3.6.2; - (d) the incident reporting requirements in 9.6.1 and 9.6.2 must be met; and - (e) the inspection for damage or leakage requirements in 9.4.1 and 9.4.2.

-Note:
+△ Note:

-When the shipper or consignee is also the 'person responsible' as referred to in b) above, the name and address need be marked only once in order to satisfy the name and address marking provisions in both a) and b), above.
+When the shipper or consignee is also the "person responsible" as referred to in b) above, the name, address and telephone number need be provided only once in order to satisfy the provisions in both a) and b), above.